Ante6464/uni_softwarequality/README.md

 4.  **macOS Specific Modification:** On macOS, due to differences in PyTorch's device handling, line 142 of `metricx24/predict.py` may need to be adjusted.
 Specifically, change the line 137 depending on your system, as determined in the preceding lines (137-141).
 This ensures proper device allocation for the MetricX evaluation.

+5.  **MLFlow:** To view our results and pipeline runs, a local mlflow instance can be started running this comment in the root directory of this project:

+    ```bash
+    mlflow ui
+    ```